Thank you, technology! Now, planning a virtual wedding in your own home or rented space is manageable!

 GET YOUR FREE WEDDING PLANNING KIT

-While the actual people that could physically attend your wedding is limited to you, your spouse and an officiant, and probably a few more family members, it’s not an excuse not to style your “stage”— it’s still your special day!
+While the actual people that could physically attend your wedding are limited to you, your spouse and an officiant, and probably a few more family members, it’s not an excuse not to style your “stage”— it’s still your special day!

 Plus, you have dozens or possibly hundreds of guests that will be there for your planned virtual wedding, so better prep your “space” that will be appropriate for the occasion.